scummvm/scummvm/README.md

 Please read the Wiki regarding how to report bugs properly first though: http://wiki.residualvm.org/index.php?title=Reporting_Bugs

-Remember to always have the following information in your bug reports:
+Remember to always provide the following information in your bug reports:
   * Information about the game (e.g. *Escape from Monkey Island, PS2 version*).
   * Language of game (*English*, *German*, *...*).